 by Piter Kehoma Boll

 Finally a new post in the History of Systematic series.
 This is the sixth part of Linnaeus’ classification of plants.
-See parts 1, 2, 3, 4, 5 and 7.
-Here, I’ll present two more classes which are characterized by having the stamens arising from a common base in the flower.
+See parts 1, 2, 3, 4, 5, 7, 8 and 9.
+Here, I’ll present thre more classes which are characterized by having the stamens arising from a common base in the flower.

 16. Monadelphia (“single brothers”)